gbitgit/string-eater/README.md

 I've run my own benchmarks comparing String Eater to some code that does the same task (both tokenizing nginx log lines) using Ruby regular expressions.
-So far, String Eater is about 300% faster; able to process about 150,000 lines per second on my laptop vs less than 50,000 lines per second for the regular expression version.
+So far, String Eater is about 200% faster; able to process over 100,000 lines per second on my laptop vs less than 50,000 lines per second for the regular expression version.
 I'm working to further optimize the String Eater code.